chrisbartoloburlo/ecoop2021-artifact/README.md

 ## Benchmarks

-The benchmarks can _only_ be executed on Linux, or other Unix-like systems providing [`/usr/bin/time`](https://man7.org/linux/man-pages/man1/time.1.html) --- which we use for observing CPU usage and memory consumption.
+The benchmarks can _only_ be executed on Linux, or other Unix-like systems providing a `/usr/bin/time` utility compatible with [GNU Time](https://www.gnu.org/software/time/) --- which we use for observing CPU usage and memory consumption.

 The following dependencies are also required:
 * [GNU screen](https://www.gnu.org/software/screen/)
 * Python 3 and [Matplotlib](https://matplotlib.org/)
 * [JMeter](https://jmeter.apache.org)